ai-act-cli/annex4ac/README.md

 # Annex IV‑as‑Code (annex4ac)

 Generate and validate EU AI Act Annex IV technical documentation straight from your CI.

+100% local by default.

-100 % local by default, SaaS/PDF in the Pro tier.
+SaaS/PDF in the Pro tier.

 ---